Azure/azure-cli/doc/scenario_base_tests.md

-# How to write ScenarioTest based VCR test
+# How to write ScenarioTest based VCR tests

 The `ScenarioTest` class was introduced in pull request [#2393](https://github.com/Azure/azure-cli/pull/2393).